s7techlab/cckit/gateway/tutorial.md

 For example, official
-[Commercial paper chaincode example](https://hyperledger-fabric.readthedocs.io/en/release-1.4/tutorial/commercial_paper.html) includes smart contract implementation and cli tools for interacting with deployed сhaincodes.
+[Commercial paper chaincode example](https://hyperledger-fabric.readthedocs.io/en/release-1.4/tutorial/commercial_paper.html) includes smart contract implementation and cli tools for interacting with deployed chaincodes.
 With external applications, implemented with different technologies and programming languages, it is important to have a standard way to define service interfaces and underlying message interchange formats.